darioodiaz/stickJS/README.md

 stickJS
 =======

-A lillte JS library to control joysticks in web browsers via Gamepad API.
+A little JS library to control joysticks in web browsers via Gamepad API.

 A simple library that uses Gamepad API to control joysticks.
 Since browsers dont have a FULL implementation of the Gamepad spec I made this library.